Limited Company No 12679442 Registered charity no: 1190645

 The Pond, Old Hunstanton

-Latest NewsIf you have any questions or would like more information please send an email to our Chair, John Maiden on email@example.com.
-He will be pleased to answer your query.
+Latest NewsIf you have any questions or would like more information please send an email to our Chair, Amanda Bosworth on firstname.lastname@example.org.
+She will be pleased to answer your query.

 Here is a summary of the latest news (most recent at the top):